acrenwelge/Portfolio-Reference-Documents/salesforce-guidelines.md

     -   Be specific and precise about the skills you mention.

     -   Don't mention your hobbies or other non-relevant information.

+    > **About Me Example:**
+    >
+    >  _I am a Salesforce Administrator and Developer.
+I utilize Apex code and Visualforce pages to create a custom user interface within Salesforce.
+Process and Flow Builders, as well as trigger driven Apex code, allow me to automate and streamline your business processes and prevent errors from popping up.
+I went to school at Southern Oregon University where I received a Bachelor of Fine Arts in Theatrical Design Technologies.
+I recently made the switch from entertainment technology to information technology.
+IT was a good fit for the skills I already have.
+The activities I most enjoyed were programming lights on a specialized console deploying temporary networks across a variety of locations._
+    >  _During my time at Revature, I've worked to buildup all the necessary skills in the Programmatic and Declarative development tools in Salesforce.
+Throughout several projects I strengthened my skillset in coding (with languages such as Apex, SOQL/SOSL, HTML, JavaScript, CSS) and the large variety of out of the box Salesforce declarative tools available (ie. Flow and Process Builder, Approval Processes, Building Custom Objects).
+I have 11 years of experience leading and managing teams with constantly revolving rosters and a variety of skill levels in high-stress high stakes scenarios with limited time.
+I am skilled at planning and maintaining several projects simultaneously that may deploy either at the same time or separately and with or without my direct involvement.
+I look forward to integrating with your team and applying my skills and knowledge to streamline and improve your business processes._
+    >

 5. Uncheck '**Show on portfolio**' for email and contact number.
 Check-in '**Show globally**' for all these sections - Education & Certification, Skill Matrix, Work Experience, Other Experience, and Honors & Awards.